charguer/optitrust/sc_artifact.md

 ALT+F6 shows the diff for a group of steps (a "big step").
 The key bindings F7 and ALT+F7 are similar but work with respect to a checkpoint previously saved using CTRL+F7.

+You can use either the VirtualBox VM described in the previous section, or use system packages.

+## Option 1: installation using the VM

+See previous section.

+## Option 2: installation using system packages

 ### Installation of chromium-browser